OpenFodder/openfodder/INSTALL.md

 #### Amiga

+Please be aware, Cannon Fodder 2 is a typical AmigaDOS disk (SOS Unpacker will not work).
+Use an ADF tool on your machine, such as Directory Opus on Windows with the firy plugin (https://github.com/segrax/directory_opus_firy_plugin)

 ##### Option1.
 SOS Unpacker

 Use the [SOS Unpacker](https://github.com/OpenFodder/SOS_Unpacker) to unpack Kyroflux 'CT Raw' images of your Cannon Fodder disks, then copy the contents of 'out' into the OpenFodder/Data/Amiga directory.

 ##### Option2.
 WHDLoad

 Use the [WHDLoad installer](http://www.whdload.de/games/CannonFodder.html) on an Amiga or an emulator (WinUAE/UAE) to extract the game files from the original floppy disks, then copy the contents of 'cf_data'  into the OpenFodder/Data/Amiga directory.